The top horizontal cross

 are 3.8 cm x 5.7 cm x 55 cm, with a 45 degree bottom miter and

-perimeter floor joists (shown in the above photo).
+perimeter floor joists (below left).
 I installed two

 additional concentric rings of floor joists, each set 40 cm on